As long as I have been a Christian, I can remember people arguing and debating about tithing.

 You can’t earn your way to Heaven by giving, and you won’t be excluded from Heaven by your lack of tithing.

 “For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God— not by works, so that no one can boast.”

 Out of our Faith, our good works manifest.
 So, in my opinion, if someone truly understands how great of a gift they have been given, they will expend a lot of energy giving back.

-FMF brings up two great points about New Testament tithing…
+Blogger FMF brings up a great point about New Testament tithing (Jesus words himself)…

 In Matthew 23:23 and Luke 11:42 Jesus referred to tithing as something that should not be neglected…